hilia/plugin-wp-affieasy/site/wp-content/plugins/affieasy/readme.txt

 == Features ==

-Free version:
-*   Create 2 webshops and manage preferences for affiliate links (text, background color and text color)
+*   Create unlimited webshops and manage preferences for affiliate links (text, background color and text color)
 *   Unlimited table creation which may contain HTML, images and affiliate links
-*   Create 50 affiliate links outsides tables (unlimited in tables)
+*   Create unlimited affiliate links outsides tables (unlimited in tables)
 *   Pretty url managment on links outside tables
 *   Customize table headers (background color, text color, font weight and font size)
 *   Display responsive tables

-Additional features for the premium version:
-*   Unlimited webshops
-*   Unlimited affiliate links outside tables
-*   Drag & Drop rows and columns
-*   Responsive table parameters unlocked
-*   Full table customization

-See all the differences between free and premium versions: [AffiEasy](https://www.affieasy.com/pricing/ "Your easy comparison table")
+/!\ If you came from version previous to 1.1.3, here how to update without loosing any data:
+1. disable old AffiEasy plugin
+2. install the new plugin (>= v1.1.3)
+3. remove previous plugin

 == Installation ==